 What Works For Them, Might Not Work For You

 Factor in hormonal acne, sensitive skin, eczema, the list goes on—not to mention genetics.
 Listen, it’s not always Maybelline, they could’ve been born with it.
 Some people have good skin.
 So what works for them might not work for you.

 To The Influencer: Drop your skincare routine, but be responsible.
 Disclose your skin type, and skin conditions if any.
 Yeah, it’s an extra step, but you could be saving your followers from potential disappointment, not to mention money.

-To The Follower: Before following your fave’s skincare routine, don’t forget to ask yourself: Do I know their skin type?
+To The Follower: Before following your fave’s skincare routine, ask yourself: Do I know their skin type?
 What are their skin conditions?
-And are they similar to mine?
+Are they similar to mine?

 Do The Research